 Bachelor’s degree required; prior work experience, preferably in clinical research support, is highly preferred; a combination of relevant work and education equaling 4 years may substitute for this requirement.

-Working knowledge of techniques and methodologies used in developing, coordinating, and managing research projects with working knowledge of database management, spreadsheet, and statistical analysis software.
+Working knowledge of techniques and methodologies used in developing, coordinating, and managing clinical research projects with working knowledge of database management and spreadsheets.

 The hiring range for this position is $43,326 - $54,205 annually.